Sayat-Nova (crater)

 Sayat-Nova is an impact crater on the planet Mercury.
-It is located on the southern rim of the larger Beethoven basin.
 It is named for the Armenian/Georgian song writer Aruthin Sayadian Sayat-Nova.
 Its name was approved by the International Astronomical Union in 1979.
+The crater was first imaged by Mariner 10 in 1974.

+Sayat-Nova is located on the southern rim of the larger Beethoven basin.
+A scarp cutting east-west across Sayat-Nova corresponds with the original rim of Beethoven.